Take Ivy: Background

-Take Ivy was authored by four Japanese sartorial style enthusiasts and is a collection of candid photographs shot on the campuses of America's elite Ivy League universities.
-The series focuses on college-aged men and their clothes between 1959 and 1965.
-Whether getting a meal on campus, lounging in the quad, riding bikes, studying in the library, in class, or at the boathouse, the subjects of this photographic compendium are impeccably and distinctively dressed in fine American-made garments.
+Take Ivy, written by four Japanese sartorial-style enthusiasts, is a collection of candid photographs shot on the campuses of America's elite Ivy League universities between 1959 and 1965.
+Most are of college-aged men distinctively dressed in fine American-made garments and engaging in college activities such as eating; lounging in the quad; riding bikes; or studying in the library, in class, or at the boathouse.
+The title was inspired by "Take Five", the 1959 jazz song by Dave Brubeck.

-Reception

-Famous American designers such as Ralph Lauren and J. Crew both display copies of "Take Ivy" in their store shelves.
-The style is considered a classic as magazine editors and retailers proudly display looks taken straight from the photos from the book.

 Authors

-Take Ivy was a photography book done by a Japanese photographer and men's style enthusiasts.
-The title was inspired by the jazz song "Take Five" by Dave Brubeck.

 Teruyoshi Hayashida was born and raised in the fashionable Aoyama District of Tokyo.
 He began shooting cover images for Men's Club magazine right after the title's launch.
 His style is considered to be highly sophisticated and he is a connoisseur of gourmet food.